facebookresearch/faiss/benchs/README.md

 ...
 ```
 Here again the runs are not exactly the same but the original result was obtained from nprobe=32,ht=28.

+For Deep1B, we used a simple version of [auto-tuning](https://github.com/facebookresearch/faiss/wiki/High-level-interface-and-auto-tuning/_edit#auto-tuning-the-runtime-parameters) to sweep through the set of operating points:

 ```
 python bench_polysemous_1bn.py Deep1B OPQ20_80,IMI2x14,PQ20 autotune